REALTOR® Day at the Capitol ReCap

 The Arizona Department of Real Estate is running four bills this legislative session.
 They are:

 - Cancellation of Inactive Real Estate Licenses;

 - Clearance Card Requirements;

 The association has yet to take any formal position on the four bills presented.
 We anticipate these four bills will be introduced in the weeks to come.

-As with all things related to the Legislative Session, please look for weekly Capitol Insider Updates for your “in the know” scoop on the legislature.
+As with all things related to the Legislative Session, please look for Capitol Insider Updates for your “in the know” scoop on the legislature.

 To view photos of the event, visit AAR’s flickr page.